 Although some people recover from transverse myelitis with minor or no residual problems, the healing process may take months to years.
-Others may suffer permanent impairments that affect their ability to perform ordinary tasks of daily living.
-Some individuals will have only one episode of transverse myelitis; other individuals may have a recurrence, especially if an underlying illness caused the disorder.
+Most people with transverse myelitis have at least partial recovery, with most recovery taking place within the first three months after the attack.
+Other people may have permanent impairments that affect their ability to perform ordinary tasks of daily living.
+Some people will have only one episode of transverse myelitis, but others may have a recurrence, especially if an underlying illness caused the disorder.

 Transverse myelitis may be either acute (developing over hours to several days) or subacute (usually developing over one to four weeks).